[5 MIN READ]

 - Bird dogs: You may not think of your core when it comes to strengthening your back, but it plays an important role in stabilizing the muscles, tendons and tissues in your lower back.
 A bird dog is another great exercise to target these ab muscles.
 All you need is a soft spot on the floor!

 Don’t forget about the importance of stretching, either.
 Regular stretches can help improve your flexibility and mobility.
-Yoga stretches are a great way to get movement in your spine.
+Yoga stretches like child’s pose or cobra are a great way to get movement in your spine.

 Whatever approach you take, make exercise a priority.
 There are many great and effective home workouts that you can do with basic household items, like a towel or soup can.